Skin Contact Wine (aka Orange Wine): An In-Depth Guide

 What is skin contact wine?

-You can enjoy it during picnics, cocktail hours, or as an aperitif before a meal.
+You can enjoy the wine during picnics, cocktail hours, or as an aperitif before a meal.

 Is rosé the same as skin contact wine?

-No, rosé wine is made by a shorter maceration time with red wine grapes, while skin contact wine involves a more extended contact between grape skins and the juice.
+No, rosé wine is made with a shorter maceration time using red wine grapes, while skin contact wine involves a more extended contact between grape skins and the juice.

 How does orange wine taste?